-In November of 2016, Paula was laid off from her position at an environmental consulting firm due to a lack of funding.
-Unfortunately, this was the second layoff Paula experiences in 2 years, which led to her questioning her worth and feeling devalued.
+But in November 2016, the environmental consulting firm Paula worked for laid her off due to a lack of funding.
+Unfortunately, this was the second layoff Paula experiences in 2 years.
+This led to her questioning her worth and feeling devalued.
 The layoffs came at the same time her daughter was entering her senior year of high school.

 Once her daughter graduated, Paula moved to central Texas to live with her extended family.
 She had sold her home in Alaska and describes the situation as feeling as though she was homeless.
 She would endlessly apply for jobs, and although she had several first interviews, she could never secure a second.

 Feeling lost and unsure of what to do, Paula applied for a position in England.
-She was offered the opportunity, but the position required money.
+An offer came, but the position required money.
 Over time, it became apparent that this “opportunity” was a scam.
-Paula came to find out that all the finances she had set aside for her daughter’s college and her own living expenses were gone due to this scam.
+Paula came to find out that the scam had resulted in the loss of all her finances for her daughter’s college and her own living expenses.

 In her desperation, she sent a note to her friend, Keith Henson, and he shared about WorkFaith.
 She went to WorkFaith the very next day for her orientation and enrollment into the Workforce Development Training.

-Paula quickly jumped into a class that week and, upon graduating, set an ambitious goal of finding a job within 45 days.
-As she entered into her new job search, she was better equipped to not only get further into interview processes, but she also saw that every position not offered was an opportunity to learn what she could do better for the next interview.
+Paula quickly jumped into a class that week.
+Upon graduating, she set an ambitious goal of finding a job within 45 days.
+As she entered into her new job search, she felt better equipped to get further into interview processes.
+She also saw that every disappointment was an opportunity to learn what she could do better for the next interview.

 She went back to WorkFaith where everyone prayed for her.
-She shared her desperation with them and was encouraged to consider biblical counseling.
+She shared her desperation with them, and they encouraged her to consider biblical counseling.
 In her own words, in this moment WorkFaith became her family.
 Paula had the courage to seek help and receive the guidance of brothers and sisters in Christ.
-Paula has shared before, “I have a family, and it’s called WorkFaith.”
+Paula shared, “I have a family, and it’s called WorkFaith.”